Bounce Rate

 Positioning bounce rate in your metric tree alongside traffic source and conversion metrics reveals whether engagement or quality is the bottleneck.
 Statistical correlations show which pages and sources contribute most to bounce-driven conversion losses.

-Understand and act on bounce rate with KPI Tree
+Understand and act on Bounce Rate with KPI Tree

 KPI Tree syncs bounce rate data from your warehouse and tracks it per page, traffic source, and device.
 Position it alongside session duration and conversion metrics in your engagement tree.